 If you call 911 and ask to stay anonymous, the police officer should never know who made the call.
 If this rule is violated, you can call Internal Affairs at 410-396-2300 to register a complaint.

-You can also call your police district (the number will be in the blue pages of your phone book) to register as a blockwatcher.
-Blockwatchers are given numbers by the police and make 911 calls using that number without a name.
+You can also register as a block watcher through the Mayor's Operation Crime Watch program.
+Block watchers are given numbers by the police and make 911 calls using that number without a name.

 How can I get a quicker response to my 911 calls?